 Open to people ages 18 years and up

-- Participant must be ≥ 18 years (≥ 20 years in Japan) at the time of screening.
+Age • Participant must be ≥ 18 years at the time of screening.

 Type of Participant and Disease Characteristics

-- Progressed on or not suitable for endocrine therapy per investigator assessment, and treated with 1 to 2 lines of prior standard of care chemotherapy in the inoperable/metastatic setting.
+- Progressed on and not suitable for endocrine therapy per investigator assessment and treated with 1 to 2 lines of prior chemotherapy in the inoperable/metastatic setting.
 Participant must have documented progression on their most recent line of chemotherapy.

 - ECOG PS of 0 or 1, with no deterioration over the previous 2 weeks prior to day of first dosing.